Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class

 for $\alpha \in (1,2), \delta > 0, \epsilon < 0$ and $\beta > \epsilon \alpha \delta^{\alpha-1} + \sqrt{-\epsilon \alpha (\alpha-1) \delta^{\alpha-2}}$.
 This is a smooth curve on $[0,1]$ with $b(0)=\epsilon \delta^\alpha > \epsilon (1+\delta)^\alpha - \beta = b(1)$.
 The first and second derivatives for $z\in [0,1]$ are given by

-This function $b$ is a smooth and strictly concave curve on $[0,1]$.
-We claim that the condition $b''(z) + b'(z)^2 \geq 0$ for all $z \in [0,1]$ is fulfilled, which is necessary in order to obtain a distribution function due to Proposition \ref{prop exp curve 2}.
+This function $b$ is smooth and strictly concave on $[0,1]$.
+We claim that $b''(z) + b'(z)^2 \geq 0$ holds for all $z \in [0,1]$, which is a necessary condition in order to obtain a distribution function due to Proposition \ref{prop exp curve 2}.
 Moreover, the density for $z\in[0,1)$ reads as

 with point mass in $z=1$

 and mean